AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

    s=$((n/2*(n+1)))
  fi

- echo Summ from 1..$n is $s
+ echo Sum from 1..$n is $s

-Something to try: make a summation directly 1+2+3+...+n and compare performance with the above one.
+Left for the exercise: make a summation directly 1+2+3+...+n and compare performance with the above one.

 Loops